-There’s a few different use cases for galaxy projectors, but just to name a few:
+There are a few different use cases for galaxy projectors, but just to name a few:

 To help you sleep at night

 Have you ever slept under the stars?
 It can be an amazing experience, but the outside world also has its fair share of cold weather, bugs and other discomforts.
-Having the stars above you while you sleep can make that tricky task of relaxing down for some serious Zs much easier.
+Having the stars above you while you sleep can make that tricky task of relaxing into some serious Zs much easier.

 To create a romantic atmosphere